 The basin is estimated to hold around 87 million barrels of oil.

 The deal comes as China is looking to expand its oil resources in wake of a growing domestic demand.

-"The Afghan cabinet has ordered mines minister Wahidullah Shahrani to sign an oil exploration contract for Amu Darya with China National Petroleum Corporation," Afghanistan president's office said in a statement.'Taking a punt'
+"The Afghan cabinet has ordered mines minister Wahidullah Shahrani to sign an oil exploration contract for Amu Darya with China National Petroleum Corporation," Afghanistan president's office said in a statement.